Lady Gaga's dog walker shot, French bulldogs stolen in LA - WTMJ

 Police were initially called to North Sierra Bonita Avenue, a street off the famed Sunset Boulevard, around 9:40 p.m.
 Wednesday following several 911 calls reporting a man screaming and the sound of a gunshot, said Capt.
 Steven Lurie, commanding officer of the department’s Hollywood Division.

-The victim, whose name has not been released, was walking the dogs when a four-door sedan pulled over and two men tried to steal the animals, Tippett said.
+The victim, whose name has not been released, was walking the dogs when a white Nissan Altima pulled over and two men tried to steal the animals, police said.

-The dog walker tried to fight them off and was shot by one of the men wielding a semiautomatic handgun during the struggle.
-It’s not yet known if both men were armed.
+“Two suspects exited the vehicle and demanded the victim turn over the dogs at gunpoint.
+The victim struggled with the suspects and was shot once by one of the suspects,” a police statement said.

+The suspects nabbed two of the three dogs and drove off in the Nissan sedan, the statement said.

 There was little evidence of the previous night’s violence on Thursday afternoon in the upscale neighborhood known as the Sunset Square historic district.
 There were faint blood spatters on sidewalk grasses and an errant black glove typically used by police left in the street.
 Neighbors, some of whom had doorbell security cameras, declined to comment on the shooting.